 Graduate Academic Policies

-The King Graduate School is a learning community for students enrolled in graduate programs at Monroe College.
+The King Graduate School is a learning community for students enrolled in graduate programs at Monroe University.
 The King Graduate School staff approaches each student holistically, providing professional development, academic advisement, and career guidance.

-Each graduate program is housed in a Monroe College school appropriate to its discipline, headed by a School Dean.
+Each graduate program is housed in a Monroe University school appropriate to its discipline, headed by a School Dean.
 The School Dean is responsible for the program’s curriculum, faculty, and academic requirements and policies.

 Academic Standing

 The academic progress of each student is reviewed at the end of each semester.
-To be in good academic standing, a student must maintain a 3.0 cumulative grade point average.
-A grade point average below 2.0 results in academic dismissal.
-A grade point average of 2.0 to 2.99 in a given semester results in academic probation.
+To be in good academic standing, a student must maintain a 3.0 cumulative grade-point average.
+A grade-point average below 2.0 results in academic dismissal.
+A grade-point average of 2.0 to 2.99 in a given semester results in academic probation.

 Semester Course Load